 Are you unsure whether your recruitment agency would benefit more from PPC or SEO?
-Our Digital Marketing Executive, John Stennings, breaks them both down for you so you can decide which best fits your Recruitment Marketing strategy.
+Our Digital Marketing Executive, Ella Stringer, breaks them both down for you so you can decide which best fits your Recruitment Marketing strategy.

 A question recruitment agencies often ask is, “Which is more beneficial: PPC or SEO?”
 This is not a question with an easy answer as it truly depends on your current situation, the web habits of your clients and candidates and your current objectives; be that candidate or client attraction or attracting passive candidates.